-payment is payment for both fixed and variable costs - and deem the entire DRG payment as payment solely for fixed costs.
+The Administrator's methodology clearly does not do this, as it takes the portion of the DRG payment intended for variable costs and impermissibly characterizes it as payment for the hospital's fixed costs.
+The Board can find no basis in 42 U.S.C. § 1395ww(d)(5)(G)(iii) allowing the Secretary to ignore 42 U.S.C. § 1395ww(a)(4) - which makes it clear that the DRG payment is payment for both fixed and variable costs - and deem the entire DRG payment as payment solely for fixed costs.
 The Board concludes that the Administrator's methodology does not ensure that a hospital, eligible for a VDA adjustment, has been fully compensated for its fixed costs and, therefore, is not a reasonable interpretation of the statute.

 Finally, the Board recognizes that, while PRM 15-1 § 2810.1 and 42 U.S.C. § 1395ww(d)(5)(G)(iii) do not fully address how to remove variable costs when calculating a VDA adjustment, the VDA payment is clearly not intended to fully compensate the hospital for its variable costs.
-69 Additionally, based on 42 U.S.C. § 1395ww(a)(4), the Board finds that DRG payments are intended to pay for both variable and fixed costs for Medicare services actually furnished.
-The Board concludes that, in order to ensure the hospital is fully compensated for its fixed costs and be consistent with the assumption stated in PRM 15-1 § 2810.1 that "the hospital is assumed to have budgeted based on the prior year utilization," the VDA calculation must compare the hospital's fixed costs to that portion of the hospital's DRG payments attributable to fixed costs.
+65 Additionally, based on 42 U.S.C. § 1395ww(a)(4), the Board finds that DRG payments are intended to pay for both variable and fixed costs for Medicare services actually furnished.
+The Board concludes that, in order to both ensure the hospital is fully compensated for its fixed costs and be consistent with the assumption stated in PRM 15-1 § 2810.1 that "the hospital is assumed to have budgeted based on the prior year utilization," the VDA calculation must compare the hospital's fixed costs to that portion of the hospital's DRG payments attributable to fixed costs.

 As the Board does not have the IPPS actuarial data to determine the split between fixed and variable costs related to a DRG payment, the Board opts to use the Medicare Contractor's fixed/variable cost percentage as a proxy.
-In this case the Medicare Contractor determined that Nathan Littauer's FY 2011 fixed costs (which includes semi-fixed costs) were 86.82 percent70 of the Provider's Medicare total costs for FY 2011.
-The Board also recognizes that the fixed/variable cost percentage should not be used in the calculation of the cap.
+In this case the Medicare Contractor determined that Nathan Littauer's FY 2012 fixed costs (including semi-fixed costs) were 85.32 percent66 of the Provider's Medicare total costs for FY 2012.
 Applying the rationale described above, the Board finds the VDA in this case should be calculated as follows: